Sablauskių Reservoir

 The Sablauskių Reservoir is a reservoir in Lithuania, in the Akmenė District Municipality.
 The reservoir is 7 km from Akmenė and 1.4 km from Alkiškiai.
 The shores are almost entirely covered in trees and bushes, with the shore itself being very winding.
-On the northern and eastern parts of the reservoir, there are forested areas.
+On the northern and eastern banks of the reservoir, there are forested areas.
 Around the reservoir there are many cultivated fields, a rural tourism homestead can be found here too.

 History

 The Sablauskių Reservoir was created in 1975 for industrial water supply and in 2007 a 39 kW small hydroelectric power plant was built.